Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline||MXN1,318,140,000,000||USD60,000,000,000||

 Provide USD liquidity (via auctions) to banks by drawing on the USD60 billion swap line with the Fed.
-As of June 25, the total outstanding amount was USD6.59 billion, which is also the peak value first reached on April 8. [update]
+The peak value of USD6.59 billion was first reached on 8 April 2020 and remained through 25 June 2020; as of 29 October 2020, the current amount outstanding is USD1.815 billion.

 |08B - International loans/grants||MXN12,000,000,000||USD546,224,225|